 COSMIAC has an extensive background in the areas of RF and satellite communications.
-The Center has three separate satellite ground stations.
+The Center has two separate satellite ground stations.

 The second communications system is the Mobile CubeSat Command and Control (MC3) system.
 The MC3 is a Naval Postgraduate School organized system to provide communications support for military CubeSat missions.
-MC3 currently functions in the UHF frequency bands but research is ongoing to develop a unified S-Band capability.
+MC3 currently functions in the UHF and unified S-Band frequencies.

 Above: Profile view of transmitter/receiver slant path from Sandia Mountain to COSMIAC/UNM to establish the first terrestrial link at 70/80 GHz